 Perhaps what shocked us most was his commitment to his faith above his sporting success.
 Liddell qualified for the 1924 Olympics, but voluntarily withdrew from the race he was favored to win (the 100-meter dash) because it was going to be held on a Sunday.
 Liddell had set that day aside for worship and rest.
 He refused to violate his conscience, even for Olympic gold.

 But Liddell did not drop out of the Olympics entirely.
-He was allowed to enter the 400-meter dash, an event for which he had not trained.
+He was allowed to enter the 400-meter dash, an event for which he had only recently begun training.
 Coming from behind, Liddell won the gold in dramatic fashion.

 It was not just the movie and it was not just Liddell’s Olympic performance that made him compelling.
 Because Chariots of Fire sparked new interest in his story, people looked more deeply at his life.
 Authors researched and wrote new biographies and found new stories to share.
 They were especially drawn to his life after 1924, when Liddell shocked the world again by rejecting a life of fame as a sports hero.
 Instead, he chose to return to China (where he had been born to missionary parents) as a missionary himself.

 “Sports were not a be-all, end-all, nor were they absolutely necessary to live a successful life,” his daughter Patricia has explained.
 “Even though the gold medal was wonderful, he did not need it to fulfill his purpose.”

 This sense of purpose is what drew me to Liddell’s example.
 As a young Christian and D1 athlete, I suffered a career-ending injury, losing all hope to play in the Olympics.
 Liddell reminded me there was more to life than the gold, a brighter future than I could possibly imagine.
 He showed me how to compete with freedom and joy and also how to serve others in mercy and love.
 I wanted to embody everything he stood for in sports and in life.